Assessable income types for Housing SA and Community Housing

-Available to people receiving some income support payments to help with the cost of study.
+Available to people receiving some income support payments to help with the cost of their study.

-An ongoing payment for pensioners, families who receive family assistance, income support payment customers, and Commonwealth Seniors Health Card holders to help pay for energy bills - eg electric, gas.
+An ongoing payment for pensioners, families who receive family assistance, income support payment customers, and Commonwealth Seniors Health Card holders to help pay for energy bills - eg electric or gas.

 Essential Medical Equipment Payment

 Helps with the cost of running essential medical equipment, medically required heating or cooling, or both.

 Yes if it's paid on a fortnightly basis.